CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/system_overview.md

 SPA fallback, cookie bootstrap, and same-origin security headers.
 Immutable runtime files are separated from mutable `%LOCALAPPDATA%\XREPORT\data`.

-The source topology remains FastAPI on 5003 plus Angular preview on 8003.
+The source topology remains FastAPI on 5003 plus a lightweight Node server on 8003.
+That server serves the current `dist/client-angular/browser` bundle, falls back to `index.html` for Angular routes, and proxies same-origin `/api` requests to FastAPI.
+Angular CLI remains available through `start` and `dev`.
-`LaunchDesktopDev` exercises it through a debug Tauri window; `Launch` keeps the normal browser workflow.
+`LaunchDesktopDev` exercises the built-bundle topology through a debug Tauri window; `Launch` keeps the normal browser workflow.

 ## Dependency Direction